MinjaeWong/csc313-final-project/README.md

 ### TO-DO:

-She gets a little grumpy when the entire cryptocurrency market has extreme shif
+She gets a little grumpy when the entire cryptocurrency market has extreme shifts, and doesn't really know what to do...
+W